jacxson/deep_generative_denoising/README.md

-# deep_generative_denoising
+# Deep Generative Denoising:
-An exploration of re-synthesis as an alternative to subtractive denoising for audio signal enhancement
+## *An exploration of re-synthesis as an alternative to subtractive denoising for audio signal enhancement*